 PJTF stands for Portable Job Ticket Format.
-It is a meanwhile outdated file format that was used to define how pages should be processed for workflow systems.
+It is an outdated file format that was used to define how pages should be processed for workflow systems.
 Just like PDF, PJTF was developed by Adobe.
 They sold the technology and software that uses this file format to various OEM-customers in the graphic arts market.
 PJTF complements PDF.
 While the PDF standard describes the content of pages, PJTF describes how those pages should be processed.

 A PJTF file can define the various production variables for a job that consists of one or more PDF files.
 PJTF data can be stored in a separate file that contains links to the associated PDF files or the PJTF data can be stored within a PDF file.
 Agfa Apogee and Creo Prinergy are two workflow systems that use PJTF internally to define how pages should be processed within their system.
 Unfortunately both workflows seem to rely heavily on proprietary extensions to the PJTF command set and they are mutually incompatible.
 You cannot use Apogee PJTF files in a Prinergy workflow and vice versa.